 Figure 17 allows for a closer inspection of the flow phenomena surrounding the wing-strut junction.
 Here, surface pressure contours are shown for the initial and optimized geometries, with views of the inside and outside surfaces of the strut.
 For clarity, the initial and optimized geometries have not been rotated about the y-axis with respect to the angles of attack.
-Streamwise slices have been extracted normal to the axial curve and along the parametric spanwise direction.
-As can be seen in Figure 17b, the transonic channel effect causes the pressure distribution to rapidly increase over the inner surface of the initial strut geometry before the formation of a shock leads to a large adverse pressure gradient.
-This occurs even though the airfoil profiles are initially symmetric with no geometric twist.
+Streamwise slices have been extracted normal to the axial curve and along the parametric spanwise direction for both the wing and strut.
+As can be seen in Figure 17b, the transonic channel effect causes the pressure distribution to rapidly increase over the lower and inner surfaces of the initial wing and strut geometries, respectively, before the formation of a shock leads to a large adverse pressure gradient.
+This occurs even though the airfoil profiles of the strut are initially symmetric with no geometric twist, albeit at a non-zero angle of attack.
 Once optimized, the steady rise and fall of the inner surface pressure distribution is reduced, resulting in a modest sectional force distribution that is directed outwards.
-Overall, this leads to a spanwise lift distribution that has been shown to be optimal based on linear aerodynamic theory [71].
+Overall, this leads to a spanwise lift distribution that has been shown to be optimal based on linear aerodynamic theory [70].